aws-samples/aws-cloudwatch-building-dashboard-outside-aws-console/README.md

 This project includes client code which is packaged using WebPack into a Javascript embeddable widget.
 There is a sample HTML page index.html that has the resulting widget embedded.

 The server code is intended to run as an AWS Lambda function behind an API GateWay.
-The Lambda function retreives the requested CloudWatch widget by calling the CloudWatch [GetMetricWidgetImage](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricWidgetImage.html) API.
+The Lambda function retrieves the requested CloudWatch widget by calling the CloudWatch [GetMetricWidgetImage](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricWidgetImage.html) API.

 Full instructions can be found in the associated blog post on the AWS DevOps blog.